 New tax laws, statutes, rules, regulations or ordinances could be enacted at any time.
+Tax reform remains a legislative priority for the U.S. government and certain legislation has already been enacted.
+While there is current uncertainty regarding what changes will eventually be enacted, such new laws may affect our operating results and financial conditions.
 Further, existing tax laws, statutes, rules, regulations or ordinances could be interpreted differently, changed, modified, or repealed at any time.
 Any such enactment, interpretation, change, modification, or repeal could adversely affect us, possibly with retroactive effect.
 For example, the IRA imposes, among other rules, a 15% minimum tax on the book income of certain large corporations and a 1% excise tax on certain corporate stock repurchases.
 The imposition of the excise tax could increase the cost to us of making repurchases of our stock and cause us to reduce the number of our shares repurchased pursuant to our stock repurchase program.
 In addition, for certain research and experimental expenses incurred in taxable years beginning after December 31, 2021, the Tax Act requires the capitalization and amortization of such expenses over five years if incurred in the U.S. and fifteen years if incurred outside the U.S., rather than deducting such expenses currently.
-Although there have been legislative proposals to repeal or defer such requirement, there can be no assurance that such requirement will be repealed, deferred, or otherwise modified.